SF-WDI-LABS/rails-auth/tutorial.md

       end
     ```

-14. Update the application controller with new methods to look up the user, if they're logged in, and save their user object to a variable called @current\_user.
+14. Update the application controller with new methods to look up the user, if they're logged in, and save their user object to a variable called `@current_user`.
 The ``` helper_method ``` line below current\_user allows us to use ``` @current_user ``` in our view files.
 Authorize is for sending someone to the login page if they aren't logged in - this is how we keep certain pages our site secure... user's have to login before seeing them.

     ```ruby
     # app/controllers/application_controller.rb